AcroMedia/drupalorange-project-template/README.md

 ### Should I commit the contrib modules I download

 Composer recommends **no**.
-They provide [argumentation against but also workrounds if a project decides to do it anyway](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).
+They provide [argumentation against but also workarounds if a project decides to do it anyway](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).

 ### How can I apply patches to downloaded modules?